Septh/ts-run/.github/README.md

   }
 ```

-Here's a real-life example: https://github.com/Septh/rollup-plugin-node-externals

 ### With other test-runners
-Any test runner that provides a mean to specify Node arguments (just like ava above) should work happily with `ts-run`.
+Any test runner that provides a means to specify Node arguments (just like ava above) should work happily with `ts-run`.

 In the worst case, you can always use the `NODE_OPTIONS` environment variable:

 ```sh
 NODE_OPTIONS="--import=@septh/ts-run" my-test-runner
 ```

 >[!TIP]
->
 > Please share your experience with other test runners in [the Discussions tab](https://github.com/Septh/ts-run/discussions) and I'll add the relevant info here.

 ## Debugging scripts with VS Code
-`ts-run` generates accurate sourcemaps, making debugging scripts a breeze.
-You can set breakpoints, inspect variables, etc.
+`ts-run` generates sourcemaps where appropriate, making debugging scripts a breeze.
+You can set breakpoints, inspect variables, etc., directly in the `.ts` source file.

 Either run `ts-run` in the VS Code Javascript Debug Terminal or use the following `launch.json` configuration (replace `<path/to/your/script.ts>` with the actual path to your script):